Michael Alig: Prison

 While incarcerated in the New York State prison system, Alig was transferred from prison to prison; he also spent time in the psychiatric ward at Rikers Island.
 In 2000, at Southport Correctional Facility, he was placed in solitary confinement after he was caught using heroin.
 He remained in solitary for another two-and-a-half years after a drug test showed that he was still using drugs.

 In August 2004, James St. James began a blog entitled "Phone Calls From a Felon".
 The blog contained transcripts of phone conversations between Alig and St. James about Alig's experiences in prison.
 After six weeks, Alig put a stop to the phone calls claiming, "People think I'm having a grand old time.
 Or that I'm trying to exploit my situation."
 He was moved to Elmira Correctional Facility that year.

 Alig became eligible for parole in 2006.
 His first parole request, in November 2006, was denied, reportedly after parole officers watched the film Party Monster (2003), a fictionalized account of Alig's life, starring Macaulay Culkin.
 He was again denied parole in July 2008 after failing several drug tests.
 In an interview with his former fellow prisoner, Daniel Genis, Alig said that his time spent reading while in solitary inspired him to write his memoirs, which he titled Aligula, and he particularly identified with the character Raskolnikov from Dostoevsky's Crime and Punishment.
-In March 2009, Alig said he finally decided to stop using drugs and that he had been sober since then.
+In a 2014 interview, Alig said that he had been sober since March 2009.